-The projects which responded to the survey varied in terms of size and funding and can be divided into three categories: Projects which are part of funded, Wales or UK wide initiatives, such as Flying Start (Welsh Government) and the Youth Justice Blueprint (Ministry of Justice); Projects which operate under the umbrella of broader third sector or charity groups, for example services run by NSPCC for expectant and new parents; Community projects which have been set up in response to community need (grass roots community projects), these address a diverse range of adversities and community groups and often have limited and/or short-term funding.
+The projects which responded to the survey varied in terms of size and funding and can be divided into three categories.

+- 1. Projects which are part of funded, Wales or UK wide initiatives.
+These include Flying Start (Welsh Government), the Housing Support Grant (Welsh Government), the Youth Justice Blueprint (Ministry of Justice) and Youth Offending Teams (HMMPS). - 2.
+Projects which operate under the umbrella of broader third sector or charity groups.
+Examples include initiatives such as Clear (part of Change that Lasts) which is a partnership between Welsh Women's Aid and Respect and services run by NSPCC for expectant and new parents (Pregnancy in Mind; Baby Steps; Building Blocks). - 3.
+Community projects which have been set up in response to community need (grass roots community projects).
+These address a diverse range of adversities and community groups and often have limited and/or short-term funding.
+An example is the Community Youth Project which supports young people from diverse communities in Newport.